DroopyTersen/bookmarks-pwa/README.md

 `Pinterest + Pocket = Bookmarker`

-This app didn't need to be built, but I wanted a solution that was tailor fitted to me (and an excuse to experiment with some new technologies).
+This app didn't need to be built, but was a fun excuse to experiment with new technologies.

 As a web developer I wanted: